Bad Habits to Kick : Declaring VARCHAR without (length)

 USE [tempdb]; GO CREATE TABLE dbo.foo ( bar varchar(255) ); GO CREATE PROCEDURE dbo.foo_create @bar varchar AS BEGIN SET NOCOUNT ON; INSERT dbo.foo(bar) VALUES(@bar); END GO DECLARE @bar varchar(255); SET @bar = REPLICATE('x', 255); EXEC dbo.foo_create @bar = @bar; SELECT [variable] = LEN(@bar), [stored] = LEN(bar) FROM dbo.foo; GO DROP PROCEDURE dbo.foo_create; DROP TABLE dbo.foo; GO

 variable stored -------- -------- 255 1

 This is bad news.
-Unless your testing process includes checking the data in the table(s) directly after the procedure call, you might not figure this problem out for a while.
+Unit tests will succeed because a value was inserted and no exception was raised.
+Unless your testing process includes checking the data in the table(s) matches the input directly after the procedure call, you might not figure this problem out for a while.

 So, please don't be lazy: declare your string lengths, always!

 Similar problems, though probably not as severe, can happen with DECIMAL and NUMERIC types.
 George Mastros blogged about it this morning.